JesseWilliamson/Coppermind/README.md

   url: /categories/
 ```

-These links correspond to markdown files in the baseurl:
+You will also need to add markdown files corresponding to these links in the site's root directory:

 ```md
 <!-- about.md -->